ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 keys, or how to derive them from their root private key, in persistent storage.

+However, offerrer and acceptor MUST NOT store their ephemeral private keys in persistent storage, and SHOULD store them in non-swappable memory.
+Production-quality implementations MUST store them in non-swappable memory.

 In addition to that, hashlocked timelocked contracts also require a hash and an absolute block height lock time.
 Both offerrer and acceptor MUST store these information in